-Nine of the top ten causes of death in the United States in 2020 were diseases.
-Even outside of the COVID-19 pandemic (where COVID-19 was the third leading cause of death in 2020), preventable diseases kill hundreds of thousands of people annually and cause years of pain and suffering for hundreds of thousands more.
-About 9% of all Americans have type 2 diabetes, and nearly half of all American adults have some form of cardiovascular disease, according to a 2019 report.
+Nine of the top ten causes of death in the United States in 2021 were diseases.
+Preventable diseases kill hundreds of thousands of people annually and cause years of pain and suffering for hundreds of thousands more.
+About 10% of Americans have type 2 diabetes, and nearly half of all American adults have some form of cardiovascular disease, according to a 2019 report.

-Berberine might play a role in preventing or slowing the progression of both heart disease and diabetes.
-It’s a relatively new golden yellow supplement with big promises, but with such vital parts of your health on the line, it’s critical to find one that follows through.
-In this guide, we’ll investigate the pros and cons of adding berberine to your daily diet, explore the safety and quality measures of different supplements, and provide our top seven picks for the best berberine supplement in 2023.
+Berberine, a golden yellow compound found in several plants, might play a role in preventing or slowing the progression of both heart disease and diabetes, among several other medical conditions.
+In this guide, we’ll investigate the pros and cons of adding berberine to your daily diet, explore the safety and quality measures of different supplements, and provide our top six picks for the best berberine supplement in 2023.

 If you’re in a hurry, check out our top recommendations below.

 Double Wood offers a simple, quality Berberine supplement that contains 500mg of pure berberine HCl.

 Double Wood includes a streamlined formula that’s soy-, gluten-, and GMO-free.
 The company's products are third-party tested and made in a GMP-certified facility.
 Take 20% off your first order when you sign up for the newsletter.

 Not every herbal supplement is created equally, and there can be a lot of misinformation out there.
 We’ve spent over 70 hours researching berberine to gain a thorough understanding of what this supplement is, how it works, and how it can be beneficial.
 We also took note of who would not be a good candidate for taking berberine.
 For this guide alone, we read over 50 scientific studies analyzing the efficacy of berberine supplementation and put this information to use when considering our top product recommendations.